-Fancy watching 'The Story of Woo Viet' in the comfort of your own home?
-Searching for a streaming service to buy, rent, download, or watch the Ann Hui-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+Thinking about watching 'The Story of Woo Viet' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or watch the Ann Hui-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Story of Woo Viet' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Story of Woo Viet' right now, here are some details about the Pearl City Films drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Story of Woo Viet' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Story of Woo Viet' right now, here are some particulars about the Pearl City Films drama flick.

-Interested in knowing what the movie's about?
+Curious about the story behind it?
 Here's the plot: "Wu Viet is a Vietnamese refugee who wants to leave his country behind and start over in the United States.
 First, he must make his way to Hong Kong, but as he passes through Thailand, he meets a beautiful woman who travels with him.
 Wu and his new love end up in a refugee camp in Thailand, where they discover many of their countrymen are disappearing under mysterious circumstances.
 As Wu tries to learn the truth about what's happening, he discovers his life is in danger, and he must flee to the Philippines for safety." .

 Vietnam Trilogy